Watch past educational presentations and see live events in real time

 If you notice chest pain, chest pressure, shortness of breath, weakness, or neurological deficits, tell your doctor immediately.
 If you are taking any other medications which may interact with this drug, please tell your doctor.
 If you start experiencing joint pain or rashes, also make your doctor aware, as the medication dose may need to be adjusted.

-Written June 2018 by Jonathan Hausmann, MD and reviewed by the American College of Rheumatology Communications and Marketing Committee.
+Written March 2019 by Vaneet Sandhu, MD, and reviewed by the American College of Rheumatology Communications and Marketing Committee.

 This information provided for general education only.
 Individuals should consult a qualified health care provider for professional medical advice, diagnosis and treatment of a medical or health condition.